 This course introduces students to the transgender community including various gender identities and issues.
 This course prepares students for a variety of social and human services careers including education.
+Transfers to CSU only

 LGBT-123 AIDS in the LGBT Community and Beyond